 At this point there is a draw for the top value and the compiler proceeds with the subset of associated functions (functions 2, 4, 5 and 6).
 With each of these functions an `ordinary parameter count' is associated counting the number of non-template parameters of the functions.
 The functions are decrementally sorted by this count, resulting in:

 process is completed.
-Function 6 is used in main
+Function 6 is used in main's function call

 statement.